georgid/HMM/README.md

 * added oracle test: Oracle test allow to check if model is able to perform perfect alignment on ground truth timestamps of phonemes (e.g. replace observation posteriors with 1-s from ground truth) (described more here: http://www.terasoft.com.tw/conf/ismir2014/proceedings/T050_126_Paper.pdf ) hmm.examples.tests.test_oracle() - needs phoneme-level annotation

+Algorithm parameters can be changed from class hmm.ParametersAlgo

 TODO:
 use _ContinuousHMM.usePersistentProbs to store persistently <fileName>.durationsMap to save time Now computed each time